SamuelSwartzberg/flashcardifying_text_temp/math.md

 ###### in programming

-in programming, the positional numeral system used is often indicated by a prefix.
+in programming, ⟮＿the positional numeral system＿⟯ used is often indicated by ⟮a prefix⟯ starting with ⟮0⟯.
-0b as a prefix pretty much always indicates binary.
+⟮0b⟯ as a prefix pretty much always indicates ⟮binary⟯.
-Depending on the programming language  or mode, 0 or 0o as a prefix indicates octal.
+Depending on the ⟮programming language⟯ or ⟮c_;mode⟯, ⟮0⟯ or ⟮c_;0o⟯ as a prefix indicates ⟮octal⟯.
-There has been a movement to 0o as a prefix for octal numbers to prefent errors.
+There has been a movement to ⟮0o⟯ as a prefix for ⟮octal⟯ numbers to ⟮prevent errors⟯.

 # Geometry

 ## analytic

-analytic geometry = catesian geometry analytic geometry is the study of geometry using a coordinate system.
+»⟮analytic geometry⟯« is the study of ⟮＿geometry＿⟯ ⟮using a coordinate system⟯.

 ### coordinate sys

-A coordinate system is a system uses an n-tuple of coordinates to determine the position of a point.
+»⟮A coordinate system⟯« is a system which allows the use of an n-tuple of coordinates to determine the position of a point.
 A coordinate is a number that specifies (part of) a position relative to a coordinate system.

 #### cartesian